 Smart grids are now being used in electricity networks, from the power plants all the way to the consumers of electricity in homes and businesses.
 The “grid” amounts to the networks that carry electricity from the plants where it is generated to consumers.
 The grid includes wires, substations, transformers, switches etc. The major benefits are significant improvement in energy efficiency on the electricity grid as well as in the energy users’ homes and offices.

-What is Smart Grid
+What is a Smart Grid

 In a typical smart grid, central management center controls all the units connected to it making sure to operate them at the highest efficiencies.
 The central management center does not only assist in better energy management inside the facility but also it helps in reducing the electrical consumption during peak times.
 This reduction is reflected as huge energy savings.